sav-che/TL-2/Authors/Baldacci, Antonio {std. Baldacci} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 289](https://www.biodiversitylibrary.org/item/103858#page/301/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 289](https://www.biodiversitylibrary.org/page/33265016) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Baldacci, Antonio {std.
 Baldacci}|first entry]] for this author

 ### Author

-\* Baldacci, Antonio (1867-1950), Italian (Bologna born) botanist and plant collector on the Balkan and in Greece; studied at the University of Bologna, assistant at the Botanical Museum id., also lecturer at the University 1899, later professor of botany. (*Baldacci*).
+\* Baldacci, Antonio (1867-1950), Italian (Bologna born) botanist and plant collector on the Balkan and in Greece; studied at the University of Bologna, assistant at the Botanical Museum id., also lecturer at the University 1899, later professor of botany.
+**Abbreviated name**: *Baldacci*

 #### Herbarium and types